 Fishing At Fort Clinch

-Fort Clinch is a favorite fishing destination for those who cast off the shore outside the fortress walls at east and west inlets and near the jetty (where the Fort Clinch pier once stood).
+Fort Clinch is a favorite fishing destination for those who cast off the shore outside the fortress walls at east and west inlets and also near the jetty (where the Fort Clinch pier once stood).

 Fishing Pier Gone